 Zero to Hero Instructor CourseGUARANTEED PLACEMENTMULTIPLE SPORTS8 WEEK FASTRACK

 THE SAFEST WAY TO LEARNFULL SAFETY COVERREAL TIME COMMUNICATIONRADIO HEADSETS

 So, you’re 26 years old and you’ve left the corporate city life behind you to move to the South coast of England and work at a Kitesurf Centre.
 Turns out the first thing you need to do is learn how to kitesurf…

 Well, that might not be you, but it’s me.
 Hi!
 I’m Karen, and this is my story of learning to kitesurf.

-I’ve recently moved to Camber to start work as a Bookings and Retail Co-ordinator at The Kitesurf Centre, Camber Sands.
+I’ve recently moved to Camber to start work as a Bookings and Office Manager at The Kitesurf Centre, Camber Sands.
 If you’re already booked in with us you may well have spoken to me on the phone or over email.
 The guys running the centre have decided it would help me with chatting to you guys about kitesurfing if I actually know how to do it myself, so I’ll be taking lessons over the next couple of months and hopefully one day, perhaps next year, I’ll take my instructors qualification.
 I’ve been visiting the guys in Camber for the last 4 years, but never actually got round to learning… so, maybe just like you, I’m a complete beginner!